Downtown Storm Inlet Art Project

-The City of Sioux Falls’ storm drainage system is an important public utility and plays a vital role in public safety by quickly collecting water before it can accumulate and cause flooding.
-However, water that moves through the storm drainage system is discharged directly into the Big Sioux River with little or no treatment.
-To help raise awareness of the effect this has on water quality, the City of Sioux Falls partnered with local businesses, organizations, and individuals to paint murals on nine stormwater inlets downtown in 2016.
-The purpose of this project was to draw attention to the storm drainage system and to educate the public that stormwater is not treated.
+The City of Sioux Falls’ storm drainage system is an important public utility and plays a vital role in public safety by quickly collecting water from precipitation before it can accumulate and cause flooding.
+However, water that moves through the storm drainage system is discharged directly into the Big Sioux River.
+Since 2016, the City of Sioux Falls has partnered with local businesses, organizations, and individuals to paint murals on stormwater inlets downtown to help raise awareness of the effect stormwater runoff has on water quality.
+The purpose of this project is to draw attention to the storm drainage system and to educate the public on the connection between stormwater runoff in Sioux Falls and the Big Sioux River.
 These paintings are intended to bring awareness to potential pollutants such as litter, debris, and hazardous chemicals entering the storm drainage system.
-This project will continue in 2017 by adding five more inlets in the downtown area to the program.
-To find out more about the project please visit siouxfalls.org/green.
+This project will continue in 2021 by adding six to seven more inlets throughout Sioux Falls.
+Artists will be asked to propose an inlet location.
+Location will be contingent on City approval.
+To find out more about the project, please visit siouxfalls.org/green.

-April 17, 2017: Project announcement
+April 8, 2022: Project announcement

-May 8, 2017 5:00 p.m.: Submission deadline
+May 6, 2022, 5 p.m.: Submission deadline

-June 5-9, 2017: Storm inlet painting (*weather permitting)
+June 6 through June 10, 2022: Storm inlet painting (weather permitting)

 The purpose of the design should focus on water quality issues related to waterways or storm drains.
-This year’s theme is “The Big Sioux Needs You!”
-The design should warn against undesirable waste in the storm drain including litter, pet waste, oil, chemicals, and yard waste.
-Or, the design can communicate how the storm drain leads to the Big Sioux River.
+The design should warn against undesirable waste in the storm drain, including litter, pet waste, oil, chemicals, and yard waste.
+Or, the design can communicate how the storm drain leads directly to the Big Sioux River.

-Please contact the City of Sioux Falls Public Works Environmental division with any questions regarding your design.
+Please contact the City of Sioux Falls Public Works Environmental Division with any questions regarding your design.

-- Link to Portfolio (or attach/include design[s])
+- Link to portfolio (or attach/include design[s]).

-- Short statement about inspiration for design
+- Short statement about inspiration for design.

-- Attached colored 8.5" x 11" illustration or photograph of artwork to keep on file
+- Attached colored 8.5" x 11" illustration or photograph of artwork to keep on file.

 - Appropriateness—How is the content or obvious symbolism of the proposed piece of artwork appropriate for those who will view the art, and is it within the context of the site where it will be viewed?
 Is the artwork in concert with the theme?